ZeroSum24/System-Design-Project-2018/README_MAIN.md

 ##### /robot:
 Contains the code for the robot.
 Running ```install.sh``` in this directory will guide you through the installation of the code onto the robot in the case code modification is desired.
 This should be run after modifying ```ip.conf``` (in step 2).
 The script requires a DICE machine to run.

 ##### /cpp:
 Path planning code.
 This should not need to be edited.
-But if it is ,  ```/spam/install.sh``` should be run (refer to 3.c. in section 6.2.2), to re-compile.
+But if it is ,  ```/spam/install.sh``` should be run (refer to the command in section 2.3), to re-compile.

 ##### /dialogflow.zip:
 Optional data for Google Assistant integration.
- See section 6.2.3 for installation instructions.
+ See section 3. for installation instructions.

 ### 2. Setup the server